F.A.Q.

 Can I use a Root Quencher® if I don’t have a sprinkler system?

-Is it possible to water too much through the RQ?
+Is it possible to water too much through the Root Quencher?

-Won’t the RQ damage existing roots if I drill a hole for installation?
+Won’t the Root Quencher damage existing roots if I drill a hole for installation?

 We have not experienced any root damage to installs with existing trees and bushes, although you do want to be careful selecting an area to dig or drill.